 - Boot from local drive To skip the menu and continue booting from the local system disk.

 - Troubleshooting To troubleshoot installation problems

-5. Follow the installation wizard and set the CentOS language, date and time, and keyboard options for your IT Advisor server.
+5. Follow the installation wizard and set the Rocky Linux language, date and time, keyboard options and user for your IT Advisor server.

-a) When the CentOS language settings are displayed, select the language to be used for the installation process as well as the default language of the installed system.
+a) When the Rocky Linux language settings are displayed, select the language to be used for the installation process as well as the default language of the installed system.

 b) When the date and time options are displayed, select your country or the location matching your time zone.